Larry Slawson received his master's degree at UNC Charlotte. He specializes in Russian and Ukrainian history.

 As the Marines intensified their efforts to develop a stable defensive perimeter, the Japanese increased their efforts to deploy additional troops on Guadalcanal through a system that became known as the “Tokyo Express.”
 Through their naval base in the Shortland Islands, Japanese destroyers made nightly round-trips through a narrow route known as “The Slot.”
 Night-time deliveries of troops and supplies minimized contact with Allied aircraft and American ships and provided much-needed medical and food supplies to the growing number of Japanese troops on Guadalcanal.
 The use of destroyers in delivering troops and supplies also had a downside, however, as heavy equipment (such as artillery and vehicles) was greatly hampered since the ships were not designed for this sort of shipment.
 Slow-moving transport ships were inefficient for this purpose as they could not make the trek to Guadalcanal during a single night; thus, exposing the unarmed boats to American aircraft.

 For whatever reason, Japanese forces continued to maintain control of the sea during the night hours for much of the Guadalcanal campaign; a curious situation that only added to the duration of the military operation.
-For this reason, Japanese forces were able to land an additional 5,000 troops to Guadalcanal by the end of September (along Taivu Point).
+For this reason, Japanese forces were able to land an additional 5,000 troops on Guadalcanal by the end of September (along Taivu Point).

 The Battle of Edson's Ridge

 As both sides settled in along the Lunga perimeter, fighting intensified on the night of 12 September 1942 with General Kawaguchi’s attack near Henderson Field.
 After splitting his forces into three separate divisions, Kawaguchi planned to make a surprise night attack on the Lunga perimeter with approximately 3,000 men, leaving 250 Japanese soldiers to defend their supply point at Taivu base.